3D scanning solutions

 Striped Shoe

-Striped Shoe • Eva
+Striped shoe • Eva

 Leather surfaces often reflect the white glare from a scanner's flash.
 In order to prevent that we slightly tilted the scanner to avoid scanning at a 90° angle.